ZiedYT/chats-revenge-public/README.md

 ## How To Use
 - Download the zip of the lastest release [here](https://github.com/ZiedYT/ChannelPointsBot_public/releases)
 - Extract the zip
-- Open the main folder
-- Run rewardsBot.exe (or rewardsBot_noconsole.exe if you dont want the console to be open)
+- Run rewardsBot.exe (or rewardsBot_console.exe if you want to see the console for errors)
 - A window will open, go to the second tab (credentials)
     - Type your channel name
     - Press the get token button